wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/7-modernization.md

 ## Outputs

-Create and update the following artefacts that will help you capture the details about your modernization approach for the next phase:
+Create and update the following artifacts that will help you capture the details about your modernization approach for the next phase:

 |Item  |Format  |Description  |
 |---------|---------|---------|